Thanhdatne/arc-ai-agent-registration-guide/README.md

 Both are SCA (Smart Contract Account) on ARC-TESTNET.

+🆘 Facing Issues?
+If you encounter errors during setup, please refer to our detailed TROUBLESHOOTING.md guide.
+I have documented every common error from Entity Secret fails to Gas issues.

 After successful execution, you will have two wallet addresses.
 Copy them to use in the next step.